-The field trees on site are mainly Ash and Oak, with small numbers of Alder, Willow and Beech.
+The field trees here at Noah's Ark are mainly Ash and Oak, with small numbers of Alder, Willow and Beech.
 Since becoming a Visitor Centre in 1998, we have also added many thousands of new trees.
 15,000 Beech trees (green and copper) were planted for the maze, which we trim each year to make into silage for the giraffe and other browsing animals.
 We have also planted 12 acres of trees to help feed the Elephants, including Willow, Poplar, Ash and Hazel.

 Native Wildlife at the Zoo

 As well as caring for exotic animals, we are passionate about our native species too.
 From buzzards to badgers, Noah's Ark Zoo Farm provides a wonderful home to hundreds of species of native wildlife.
 10 years ago an RSPB survey recorded 67 different species of bird on the farm and did you know we have 5 species of wild bats living here at the Zoo?